Microsoft wants to revolutionise copy and paste in Edge and Chrome for Windows 11

 According to an update on the Chrome Platform Status website, the new feature could come to Chrome 98 and Edge 98.

-Microsoft is also promising that the data you copy and paste will be compatible with security standards, and the company has worked to ensure that no corruption or data loss occurs either.
+Microsoft is also promising that the data you copy and paste will be compatible with security standards, and the company has worked to ensure that no corruption or data loss occurs.

 Analysis: Microsoft’s embrace of Chromium continues to pay off